Clinical drug development is moving into an era where high technology new diagnostics are key to the development of the majority of new drugs.

 The advent of modern genomics has provided new ways to link targets to diseases and validate these targets.
 The result is the potential for a new era of drug discovery transcriptomics or the discovery of drugs that control disease through the regulation of gene expression, mimicking the mechanism by which our bodies exert regulatory control over a range of normal and disease functions.

-There is an emerging consensus that the development of Companion Diagnostics appears to offer a set of tools as well as the portent of relevant biological and clinical information that addresses many of the current problems that pharmaceutical companies must overcome.
-This in concert with the advent of personalised medicine and the demise of the therapeutic drug Blockbuster Model has necessitated a re-evaluation of the pharmaceutical business model.
+There is an emerging consensus that the development of Companion Diagnostics appears to offer a set of tools to address many of the current problems that pharmaceutical companies must overcome.

 The pharmaceutical industry is still struggling to cure cancer despite pouring enormous resources into the search for new treatments.
 We take a look at the some of the current technologies for the discovery and delivery of molecular diagnostic, prognostic and predictive tests and speculate on where this area is heading with regard to advanced technologies and likely future requirements.

 The expectation that microarray technology will play a large role in shaping the future of pharmaceutical development and diagnostics has greatly increased due to new products and applications.
 Microarrays for gene expression have made a profound impact in the pharmaceutical and biomedical worlds.